rust-lang-ua/rustcamp/3_ecosystem/3_2_macro/README.md

 ## Procedural macros

 Procedural macros represent much more powerful code generation tool.
-They are called _procedural_, because macro implementation represents a regular 📚 [Rust]⏱0.25h code, which works directly with 📰 [AST]⏱0.25h of transformed code (you're writing procedures which transform your code).
+They are called _procedural_, because macro implementation represents a regular 🏠 [Rust] code, which works directly with 📰 [AST] of transformed code (you're writing procedures which transform your code).
 Procedural macro __requires a separate `proc-macro = true` crate__ to be implemented in.

 Procedural macros are 📰 [unhygienic][11]⏱0.5h, so implementing one you need to be careful to ensure that macro works in 📚 [as many contexts as possible][22]⏱0.25h.

-There are three kinds of procedural macros in 📚 [Rust]⏱0.25h at the moment:
+There are three kinds of procedural macros in 🏠 [Rust] at the moment:

 - 📚 [`proc_macro` function-like macros][27]⏱0.25h, which usage looks like regular declarative macros usage, but they accept arbitrary tokens on input (while declarative ones don't), and are more powerful in general (can contain complex logic for generating simple code):
     ```rust